094459/newsletter-oss-projects/README.md

 **cloudcatalog**

 [cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
 Check out the README for more details, including an example architecture that was documented. (#187)

+**s3-restore-and-copy-progress-monitoring**

+[s3-restore-and-copy-progress-monitoring](https://aws-oss.beachgeek.co.uk/3o3) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

 ### Java, Kotlin, Scala, OpenJDK